 My primary teaching interests are in practical philosophy including normative ethics, political theory, and gender and feminist philosophy.
 I also have extensive experience teaching applied courses that deal with contemporary public issues, bioethics, and environmental ethics.
 In addition, I have experience teaching on topics as diverse as epistemology and philosophy of identity to historical courses on Nietzsche.

-For more information on my teaching philosophy, commitment to diverse pedagogy, and student evaluations as well as sample syllabi please see my teaching portfolio below:
+Click here for more information on my teaching philosophy, commitment to diverse pedagogy, and student evaluations as well as other teaching materials outlined in my teaching portfolio.